 A Maryland bill to shine more light on prescription drug prices takes the standard for state transparency efforts a step further by not only requiring pharmaceutical companies to offer a peek into their innerworkings but requires annual reports to be audited by third parties.

 The bill has drawn criticism from industry groups and others who say such independent audits would be overly burdensome for industry and that the $2500 threshold might include too many drugs as other states have included a $10,000 threshold, though other experts think the legislation is a step in the right direction.

-Ameet Sarpatwari, a professor at Harvard Medical School, told Focus: "The Maryland bill takes a more aggressive approach to pharmaceutical price transparency than previously introduced legislation.
+Ameet Sarpatwari, an instructor at Harvard Medical School, told Focus: "The Maryland bill takes a more aggressive approach to pharmaceutical price transparency than previously introduced legislation.
 Of note, it would place a lower threshold on reporting, require companies to disclose specific types of financial assistance provided for purchasing the drug, and make company reports publicly available online.
 The effort reflects growing frustration over rising drug prices and inaction at the federal level.
 It is likely that additional states will press for more actionable data from drug companies.
 Proactive transparency measures by drug companies will likely not dissipate calls for state pharmaceutical transparency bills.
 Such measures, while welcome, would likely not yield the uniform, granular information necessary for states to develop and prioritize policy solutions to contain rising drug costs."

 BIO on Tuesday also released its testimony used to oppose the bill, citing recent US Food and Drug Administration (FDA) action to allow earlier talks between payers and drug manufacturers on pricing.